RaffaDNDM/Computer-Networks/code/4_dll/src/README.md

   Implementation of PING application, using ICMP ECHO request and ECHO reply.
   </details>
   <details> <summary> <b><i>record_route.c</b></i> </summary>
+  It constructs the IP datagram by adding the optional "Record Route" field to the IP header (<a href="https://tools.ietf.org/html/rfc791#section-3.1">Section 3.1 RFC 791</a>).
+This field reserves a free area (called route data) inside the extended IP header, intended to contain the list of IP addresses of the nodes crossed by the packet. <br>Each node crossed, in fact, in the presence of the "Record Route" option, should append its IP address in the area route data to the IP addresses list already saved by the previous nodes.
+The fields length and pointer allow you to manage the memory area during the packet trip.
   </details>
   <details><summary> <b><i>split_ping.c</b></i> </summary>
   The program works as a ping but splitting the ECHO request in 2 different IP packets: